KazeEmanuar/Chaos3/README.md

 098: AESTHETIC | GAMEPLAY lanky mario (scale him up on y axis, slowly, until the code runs out, hitbox too)
 099: GAMEPLAY hyperaggressive boos (also go faster)
 100: GAMEPLAY | MESSY mario instantly turns to intended yaw
-101: add to [0][0] in the perspective matrix by a small random float
+101: AESTHETIC add to [0][0] in the perspective matrix by a small random float
-102: add a translation to every animation bone (lanky time)
+102: AESTHETIC add a translation to every animation bone (lanky time)
-103: turn all of marios limbs into mario heads
+103: AESTHETIC replace all models with lowest LOD
-104: add a random pitchshift to every note (the band is not having a good day)
+104: AESTHETIC add a random pitchshift to every note (the band is not having a good day)
-105: bosses don't lose health (bowser/whomp/wiggler/king bob omb)
+105: GAMEPLAY | MESSY bosses don't lose health (bowser/whomp/wiggler/king bob omb)
-106: cannons shoot at insane speed
+106: GAMEPLAY cannons shoot at insane speed
-107: doors are locked or unlocked depending on what they are not supposed to be
+107: GAMEPLAY | MESSY doors are locked and mario unlocks them again
-108: goomba face replaced with mario face
+108: AESTHETIC goomba face replaced with mario face
-109: mario turns green and slippery and his voice gets high pitched like luigi
+109: AESTHETIC | GAMEPLAY mario turns green and slippery and his voice gets high pitched like luigi
-110: trees act like billboarded signs
+110: GAMEPLAY | MESSY press dpad down and die
-111: solid objects are not solid
+111: GAMEPLAY | MESSY solid objects are not solid
 112: all hitboxes double in size
 113: every NPC is stuck at animation frame 0
 114: put mario on a koopashell